Table of Contents

 In the next chapter, we decided to pick up the best 5 hard coolers and top 5 best soft coolers based on our strict review criteria, to give you a bunch of AWESOME products to choose from.
-We’ll also explain more precisely how we picked those best coolers to help readers understand our methodology.
+We'll also explain more precisely how we picked those best coolers to help you understand our methodology.

 Last but not least, we'll link a lot to our individual cooler review articles so you'll be able to dig deep even further and learn more about each cooler brand.
 And we have plenty of them reviewed on our blog!
 Let's roll!

 Best Ice Chest Reviews – Our Top Picks for 2020

 A lot of work went into choosing the best coolers in the different categories and, in some cases, it was very difficult to pick a clear winner.
 We are, however, quite proud of the results and we strongly believe that these are the best coolers in their category.
 Hopefully, you get as excited about our ice chest reviews as we were while writing them.